RoyKimYYZ/az-terraform-cicd/avm-aks-example2-tf/README.md

-This IAC deployment scenario is centered aroudn The Azure Verified Modules(AVM) for AKS.
+This IAC deployment scenario is to demonstrate The Azure Verified Modules (AVM) for AKS.

-Given a resource group, an Azure Kubernetes Cluster is deployed.
-Azure Container Registry(ACR) so that AKS can pull docker images for any application that may be deployed into the AKS cluster.
-The role assignment to the container registry uses the ACR Pull role.
+* Given a resource group, an Azure Kubernetes Cluster is deployed.
+* The Azure Container Registry (ACR) is used so that AKS can pull docker images of applications and may be deployed into the AKS cluster.
+  * The role assignment from the AKS cluster to the container registry uses the ACR Pull role.
+* A Log Analytics workspace is used to collect metrics and logs from both the AKS resource and Azure Container resource.
+The diagnostic settings of each resource is configured to refernce the log analytics workspace

 ![aks-law-acr-diagram](aks-law-acr-tf.png)